(OR: WHAT I WISH I KNEW BEFORE....)

-* In Japan there is a 5% consumption tax.
+* In Japan there is an 8% consumption tax.
 It is placed on every product you buy and every service (except public transportation), and more increases are expected in the years ahead.

 * This is obvious, but NEVER SURRENDER YOUR PASSPORT TO ANYONE except the legal government authorities.
 Many people have been blackmailed to stay in their jobs by shady types who took them "for safekeeping".
 If they ask why, tell them the truth -- that you trust them about as far as you can throw--, well, maybe not that.
 But say that it's not even your property to give them -- it's your government's, which is also true.
 Stay away from such places -- you wouldn't be working there long anyway.

 * If you have any tattoos, you had better hide them if you go to someplace like a public bath.
 In Japan the people with tattoos are primarily the yakuza, or Japanese mafia.
 Even if you're a foreigner, having any will often give others the creeps, and many places won't let you in their establishments.

 * If you're definitely coming, bring a good digital camera or camcorder with you.
 They are excellent for sending photos to friends thru the net, as well as easy to make many photo albums of your experiences here.
 Be sure to back up your files regularly by burning them on to a CD or DVD, or upload them onto an online storage site, in case you lose your camera or your memory card gets corrupted.
 The photos will be a treasure you will look back on with great fondness as you get older, and if you don't do it you'll sorely regret it later.